Snowflake-Labs/terraform-provider-snowflake/docs/resources/view.md

 ### Optional

 - `comment` (String) Specifies a comment for the view.
 - `copy_grants` (Boolean) Retains the access permissions from the original view when a new view is created using the OR REPLACE clause.
+OR REPLACE must be set when COPY GRANTS is set.
 - `is_secure` (Boolean) Specifies that the view is secure.
 - `or_replace` (Boolean) Overwrites the View if it exists.
 - `tag` (Block List, Deprecated) Definitions of a tag to associate with the resource. (see [below for nested schema](#nestedblock--tag))